codegallivant/local-library/README.md

 ## :warning: Bugs need to be fixed.
 Cannot be used yet.
 <!-- For check mark emoji->  :white_check_mark: -->
 ### Information
 This is a library app which can be used at school on a localhost server.
-The user interface is meant for a librarian.
-Do not misunderstand this as a normal online library app.
+The user interface is meant for a librarian, so do not misunderstand this as a normal online library app.

 ### Online Imports:
 - Bootstrap